-Minimum Qualifications:10 + 2Duration of the Course:1 YearNumber of Seats:40 each

-Selection Criteria: Merit in various categories
+Minimum Qualifications: Duration of the Course: Number of Seats: Selection Criteria: 10 + 2 1 Year 40 each Merit in various categories

 SHORT DURATION CERTIFICATE COURSES COMPUTER APPLICATIONS

 The Departments of Physics and Computer Science offer Short Duration Computer-based Courses on several themes.
 Students will be exposed to a wide range of application software that is immensely useful in areas such as desktop publishing, development of multimedia presentations including video clips and animation, development of e-education resources and Robotics.
 Classroom activities are by practice sessions and projects.